 Dual Enrollment FAQs

-For Students and Families
+FAQs for Students and Families

-Where will Dual Enrollment classes take place?
 Most LAVC Dual enrollment courses take place at the student's high school, during the school day.
 Some courses are also taught online or in a hybrid format.

-Are LAVC credits transferable?
 Many Los Angeles Valley College credits are transferable to UC and CSU schools, as well as some private universities and colleges.
 You may visit assist.org to check on transferability to schools outside of the UC or CSU systems.
 Check the LAVC Catalog or speak with a counselor for specific details about transferability.

-Can I take college courses if my high school does not have a dual enrollment program or if my high school does not offer the courses that I'm interested in?
-Yes, you may enroll independently as a concurrently enrolled high school student in a non-dual enrollment course.
-Because you are a high school student, you must still follow the registration process for dual enrollment students (applying to the college, completing a K-12/dynamic form, etc.) Please refer to the Dual Enrollment Process Page for more information.
+To enroll in college courses outside of a dual enrollment partnership, you should talk to your high school counselor first.
+You may then enroll independently as a concurrently enrolled high school student in a regular college (non-dual enrollment) course.
+You must still follow the registration process for dual enrollment students (applying to the college, completing a K-12/Dynamic Form, etc.) Please refer to the Dual Enrollment Process Page for more information.

-I am interested in participating.
-How can I get more information?
 Please contact your high school counselor to determine if your school is one of our dual enrollment partners.

 For High School Administrators